andreafrittoli/eowyn/eowyn/model/README.md

 all subscribers have received it, or all related subscription have been cancelled.

+Two implementations are provided here.
+Eowyn can be configured to use either implementation.

-The basic implementation provided here is an in-memory manager, where all objects are simply stored in memory.
+The first one `SimpleManager` is an in-memory manager, where all objects are stored in the memory space of the process running Eowyn.
 The in-memory manager does not support horizontal scalability, and does not persist subscription across restarts.
 This implementation is useful for development and for testing purposed, but it's not meant for production use.

-Different implementation shall provide persistence of subscriptions across across restarts - which is not explicit requirement, but which seems a reasonable requirement.

-Horizontal scalability can be achieved by running Eowyn in conjunction with uwsgi.
-Multiple instance will then require concurrent access to subscriptions and messages.
-A DB or MQ backed implementation of the manager could support this kind of deployment architecture.
+The second one `RedisManager` stores objects in a Redis backend, and it provides persistance of subscriptions and messages across restarts.
+This is the manager enabled by default in Eowyn.

+More implementations could be provided in-tree in future.
+There is no plugin mechanism in place, but it could be easily added to allow for 3rd parties to maintain their backend plugin for Eowyn.